sap-tutorials/btp-dev-guidance/tutorials/remote-service-extend/remote-service-extend.md

     4. You can find the generated files in the **srv/external** folder.

 5. Open **srv/external/API_BUSINESS_PARTNER.cds**.
-Search for **entity API_BUSINESS_PARTNER.A_BusinessPartner**.
+Search for **entity A_BusinessPartner**.
 Scroll down to the **to_BusinessPartnerAddress** section and replace it with the following excerpt:

     ```CDS
-    to_BusinessPartnerAddress : Composition of many API_BUSINESS_PARTNER.A_BusinessPartnerAddress on to_BusinessPartnerAddress.BusinessPartner = BusinessPartner;
+    to_BusinessPartnerAddress : Composition of many A_BusinessPartnerAddress on to_BusinessPartnerAddress.BusinessPartner = BusinessPartner;
     ```

-6. Search for **entity API_BUSINESS_PARTNER.A_BusinessPartnerAddress**.
+6. Search for **entity A_BusinessPartnerAddress**.
 Replace the associations for e-mail address and phone number with the following excerpt:

     ```CDS
-    to_EmailAddress : Composition of many API_BUSINESS_PARTNER.A_AddressEmailAddress on to_EmailAddress.AddressID = AddressID;
+    to_EmailAddress : Composition of many A_AddressEmailAddress on to_EmailAddress.AddressID = AddressID;

-    to_PhoneNumber : Composition of many API_BUSINESS_PARTNER.A_AddressPhoneNumber on to_PhoneNumber.AddressID = AddressID;
+    to_PhoneNumber : Composition of many A_AddressPhoneNumber on to_PhoneNumber.AddressID = AddressID;
     ```

 7. In the **srv** folder, create a new file **remote.cds** and paste the following code in it: